zaksabeast/PokemonRNGGuides/guides/usum/en/egg no masuda method-shiny charm.md

 5. Input 0 as starting frame.

-6. Then click Calculate.
+6. Then click "Calculate".

 ## Step 2: Finding a Target Frame
 You can choose any of the given frames, but lower frames are generally better due to less egg accepts/rejects.

-1. Right click on the row for the one you want and click Set as Target Frame.
+1. Right click on the row for the one you want and click "Set as Target Frame".

-2. Then click on Shortest Path and Calculate.
+2. Then click on "Shortest Path" and "Calculate".
     - This will automatically calculate the shortest path for least number of accepts and rejects for your target egg.

 3. The very last egg you are going to accept will be your target egg.
 Do NOT accept this egg!